pierregaimard/projet08/CONTRIBUTING.md

 1. Create a pull request
 1. Verify and check the code controls (Travis-Ci, CodeClimate and SymfonyInsight)
 1. Fix the issues reported on the analysis tools if needed
+1. Build a new application performance profile with Blackfire
+1. Compare to first profile and fix performance issues if needed
 1. Ask the lead developer for code review
 1. Improve your code if needed
 1. Merge the branch into `master` with a new tag version (vx.x.x)